-Books have been a staple of academic research since Gutenberg invented printing press.
+Books have been a staple of academic research since Gutenberg invented the printing press.
 A research topic can be covered more deeply in a book than most other information sources. the Also. conventional wisdom for books is that anyone can write one, but only the best ones get published.
-This is becoming books less true as published in a wider variety formats. which of

-Most academic books come out of traditional publishers with editorial review still in place. something to be aware of when using a book for research purposes.
+This is becoming books less true as are published in a wider variety formats. which of is something to be aware of when using a book for research purposes.
 Research in the humanities, which include academic disciplines such as literature and history, is primarily published in this format.